 - Emphasize the preservation of the existing transportation system;

-- Improve the resiliency and reliability of the transportation system and reduce or mitigate storm water impacts of surface transportation; and
+- Improve the resiliency and reliability of the transportation system and reduce or mitigate storm water impacts of surface transportation; and,

 - Enhance travel and tourism.

 Answer: The state long-range transportation plan is a policy document.
-Projects can be found through various state and local agencies.
+Transportation projects can be found through various state and local agencies.
 MDOT-owned infrastructure projects are listed in the Five-Year Transportation Program, sorted by MDOT region.
 All federal-aid-eligible projects, MDOT or locally owned, are included in the State Transportation Improvement Program (STIP), which provides information for projects in a four-year time frame.
 For large state highway projects, MDOT may develop specific project websites to engage the public and provide continuous project updates.
 In urbanized areas, also check your metropolitan planning organization website for their long-range transportation plan and transportation improvement program (TIP).